Create an AP adjustment

 Exceptions

-There are some situations in which you should not create an AP adjustment to record a decrease or increase in the amount you owe a supplier.
+There are some situations in which you do not create an AP adjustment to record a decrease or increase in the amount you owe a supplier.

 Next steps